Vibe coding leaves me with a very sour taste

 Is vibe coding engineering?

-As long as the activity is dominated by pursuing full automation and “pushbutton solutions”, engineering it isn’t.
-And I by no means proclaim that engineering is the end-all be-all.
-Engineering is an expensive process that not all problems are worthy of, and the iron triangle of something that must/could/should be developed must include the cost of engineering, which depends on how you go about tackling the problem to be solved and accomplishing the task at hand.
+No no no… Engineering is an expensive process that not all problems are worthy of.
+The “iron triangle” (time, cost, quality/scope) of something that must/could/should be developed must always include the cost of engineering, which depends on how you go about tackling the problem to be solved and accomplishing the task at hand.

-There is also a flip-side to the cost; a side-effect if you will, if you like functional programming: the benefit of the engineering process is that you increase your skill in understanding anything from the physics and constraints that dominate turbine performance (e.g., mechanics and fluid mechanics, manufacturing and metal-casting tolerances) to the “physics” and constraints that dominate the performance and quality of the software you develop, including architecture, architectural fit, maintainability, business risks, and most importantly: whether it fulfills the requirements posed on it by the system the component (mechanical or electrical or electronic or software, etc.) is a part of.
+The long-term benefit of pursuing anything with an engineer’s mindset and/or in an engineering process is that you increase your skill in understanding anything that you touch; from the physics and constraints that dominate turbine performance (e.g., mechanics and fluid mechanics, manufacturing and metal-casting tolerances) to the “physics” and constraints that dominate the performance and quality of the software you develop, including architecture, computational capacity, architectural fit, maintainability, future-readiness, business risks.

 The Incredible Story of Deft… for AI

-The world of software seems eternally a victim of its own fast-moving, explosive nature in the past decades and its own lack of awareness of industrial history (or of how things take place in industries other than software).
-Add to that the frothy valuations and insane hype of Venture Capital firms betting on the casino of startups to justify said valuations in the hope of an “exit” or passing off a hot potato to some other sucker before it explodes, and you have a potent mix of hyperbole, fad-chasing, misplaced expectations, and ultimately disillusionment.
+Add to that the frothy valuations and insane hype pushed indirectly by Venture Capital firms betting on the casino of startups to justify said valuations in the hope of an “exit” or passing off a hot potato to some other sucker before it explodes, and you have a potent mix of hyperbole, fad-chasing, misplaced expectations, and ultimately disillusionment.

-I have a hunch that the software industry is repeating not only the same mistakes that other industries have learned painful and valuable lessons from, but is even repeating cyclically the same patterns that it itself went through earlier.
 Big fat promises of increased productivity, faster, cheaper, better product with less costs.
-Less experienced developers pushing buttons without understanding or even having the chance to gradually understand more of what they are actually doing, because it’s all being taken care of by some “pushbutton” system that does the heavy lifting for them.
+Fewer, less-experienced developers pushing buttons without understanding or even having the chance to gradually understand more of what they are actually doing.
+After all, it will all be taken care of by some “pushbutton” system that does the heavy lifting for them.

-And don’t get this confused with a false analogy of “but you are using 3D CAD without ever having programmed a computational geometry kernel”.
-The vast majority of mechanical engineers, as one example, may not have written such a complex piece of software (a task better left to mathematicians or mathematically-inclined engineers, by the way), but I can assure you that most have taken lectures on numerical computation, linear algebra, materials science, thermodynamics, fluid dynamics, and perhaps even wrote rudimentary FEA code to be able to understand what the software vendors’ big impressive piece of simulation software is doing behind the scenes with high computational efficiency.
+The vast majority of mechanical engineers, as one example I’m familiar with, may not have (certainly have not) written such a complex piece of software (a task better left to mathematicians or mathematically-inclined engineers, by the way).
+But I can assure you that most have taken lectures on numerical computation, linear algebra, materials science, thermodynamics, fluid dynamics, and perhaps even wrote rudimentary FEA code to be able to understand what the software vendors’ big impressive piece of simulation software is doing with high computational efficiency behind the scenes.

-on a VPS), or some managed database vendor to deploy PostgreSQL (trivial, except if you want to do clustering, which as an enthusiastic beginner you probably don’t even know what it is), or any of the agentic code-generation tools by vendors who will happily sell you that experience and illusion of “care-free deployments” and other marketing bromides that get your brain to switch off.
+This has been happening way before LLMs arrived to the scene.
+Conveniences and illusions delivered at a hefty monthly bill, be it in $20 per month per developer at Vercel for the priviledge of deploying a NextJS app (trivial on a VPS), or some managed database vendor to deploy PostgreSQL (trivial, except if you want to do clustering, which as an enthusiastic beginner you probably don’t even know what it is), or any of the agentic code-generation tools by vendors who will happily sell you those “streamlined experiences” and the illusion of “care-free” anything, and other marketing bromides that get your brain to switch off and self-commoditize with your eyes open, thinking that the alternative is difficult, prohibitively time-intensive, or even impossible–or worse, “not what you should be doing”.
+Note that the marketing is always promoting some things as “you should be doing this” while also dumping on viable alternatives, portraying them as “you should definitely not be doing that”.

 The two poles